stepsal/chainlink-aws-setup/README.md

 ## Post-installation

-If you dont want to leave your passwords in plain text on the node you can remove the passwords file with the below command.
+If you dont want to leave your passwords in plain text on the node remove the passwords file with the below command.
-Make sure to backup you API and Wallet passwords locally before excuting the step.
+Make a local backup of your API and Wallet passwords before excuting.

 ```
 ssh -i ~/chainlinknode-key.pem ubuntu@PUBLIC_DNS_NAME 'rm -rf /var/chainlink-ropsten/.api /var/chainlink-ropsten/.password'